cbrunet/typo3-cb_newscal/Documentation/ChangeLog/Index.rst

 ---------------

 - Special thanks to **Jaume Presas i Puig**, who gave me a lot of good suggestions for improving the extension, and who tested it before the release of 1.1.0.
+He also provided me some translation files, and soem sample styles for the calendar.